-Creative economy, talent and social development

-The turn towards innovation
+Art, creativity and the economy

+New opportunities built on a problematic past relationship

 Paul Rutten

 The ongoing debate on the social value of art and culture has been with us for some decades now.
-In the Netherlands, this debate has taken place mostly within the art world itself (cf. Becker 1982), and in political and administrative circles; there has hardly been any broad social discussion on the subject.
+In the Netherlands, this debate has taken place mostly within the art world itself and in related political and administrative circles.
+There has hardly been any broad social discussion on the subject.
 For a brief moment in 2010 it seemed as though such a discussion might take place, when a new centre-right government, supported (and to some degree inspired) in parliament by a smaller right-wing populist party, began implementing sweeping cuts in public funding for the arts sector.
 However, it soon became painfully clear that the arts could count on little support from society at large, although the budget cuts and ensuing cultural crisis did gain some notice in the international media, notably the New York Times (Siegal 2013).
 Also, the established system of public funding has found little support from within the academic community, which has regularly questioned the effectiveness of this system.
 For example, any supposed causal relation between public funding on one hand, and quality or public outreach on the other, has been difficult to demonstrate convincingly (see for example Van Klink et al. 2011).
 Some have advocated a transition to an American-inspired model, with much less government presence and a greater emphasis on private benefactors.
 Meanwhile, proponents of the established system have not been particularly vocal or eloquent in their support.

+Striking in the present debate is that the underlying assumption, that the economic pay off of public expenditures on arts and culture is negative, is left unaddressed and undisputed.
+State support for arts and culture is not considered a valuable investment in both economic and cultural development; it is actually dealt with as a leak in the economy.
+Empirical proof that there is a positive spin off both for culture as well as the economy is neglected.
+Maybe one of the reasons that this presumption remains uncontested is rooted in the art worlds themselves.
+Proponents of creative and artistic endeavours are hesitant to embrace the argument fully, since the dominant discourse still departs from an antagonistic relationship of culture and economy.
+It is necessary to open up the debate to understand the current dynamics within the arts, the creative industries and cultural policy.